hluk/CopyQ/docs/backup.rst

     dir = Dir(info('config') + '/..')
     copy(dir.absolutePath())

-3. click OK dialog button.
+3. Click OK dialog button.

 To restore the backup, exit the application and replace the configuration directory.